mindscan-de/BrightFlux/BrightFlux-Core/README.md

 An option is to have different Parsers, which create an abstract data frame, with different capabilities.
 But in the next step we might have a single compiler which compiles the abstract data frame to a fully typed dataframe.

+## Data Frames

+The ability to successful perform log analysis lies in the ability to select and filter log data e.g. by a DSL.

+We will start with an internal DSL to select and filter and compose the data frames.

+## Data Frames - I/O

+We should be able to export the selected and filtered data, and put it into files which can be used by other simple programs and decision-tree-programs.
+Since we have simplified the data input, we may now be able to formulate some simple rules for each analysis case.

+## Stored Data-Frames Queries

+The idea is, that if we have hundreds of Data Frame Queries, is that we can apply them all and evaluate the outcome and point to the best hypothesis.

+## Machine Learning and/or Decision Trees

+The filtered text should be process-able by a ML-transformer architecture, for analysis we can train